- About Us

 While it would be nice to be able to trust your employees to not harass each other, that is simply not the world we live in.
 Even though there are federal and state regulations and enforcement to put a stop to such harassment, it is up to the employer to have some policies and procedures in place to lessen the chances of an incident.

-With that in mind, here are some best practices to employers to consider:
+With that in mind, here are some best practices for employers to consider:

 1. Take Every Complaint Seriously